makeabilitylab/physcomp/electronics/electricity-basics.md

 **Figure.** TODO.
 Animation made in the [Phet Simulation Environment](https://phet.colorado.edu/sims/html/circuit-construction-kit-dc-virtual-lab/latest/circuit-construction-kit-dc-virtual-lab_en.html).
 {: .fs-1 }

+### What's the difference between AC and DC?

+Digital circuits use *direct current* (DC), which is supplied by batteries or by AC adapters that convert the *alternating current* from your wall socket into DC current used by your phone or laptop chargers.

 ## Notes
 - Should I talk about short vs. open circuit here?
 I think so